We usually think of PowerPoint as being used by a live presenter who stands in front of a live audience. But PowerPoint can be used in other ways:

 Usually, this type of presentation is narrated.
 You can use PowerPoint’s narration feature (see “Secrets for successfully narrating a presentation“) or insert audio files that you recorded separately on each slide.
 (Choose Insert> Audio or Sound from File.)

 - If you want the presentation to advance automatically from slide to slide, typical of a marketing presentation that you send to others, add slide timing.
-For specific instructions, see “Create a video effect.”
+On the Transitions tab, in the Timing group, set a time under the Advance Slide section after the After label.
+If you click the up arrow, each click will increase the slide timing by 1 second.
+A setting of 00:03.00 advances the slide after 3 seconds.
+For a more advanced technique, see my post, “Create a video effect.”

 - If you want the viewer to control when the slides change, you can just let the person click or add hyperlinks for navigation.
 You can use the provided Action buttons because they have Next and Previous buttons that most people instantly understand.